ruby-rdf/rdf-isomorphic/README.md

 is a specialization of the naive factorial-time test for graph isomorphism, wherein non-anonymous RDF data lets us eliminate vast quantities of options well before we try them.
-Pathological cases, such as graphs which only contain anonymous resources, will experience poor performance.
+Pathological cases, such as graphs which only contain anonymous resources, may experience poor performance.

 ### Equality

-Although it was considered to provide `==` to mean isomorphic, RDF isomorphism is a factorial-complexity problem and it seemed better to perhaps not overwrite such a commonly used method for that.
+Although it was considered to provide `==` to mean isomorphic, RDF isomorphism can sometimes be a factorial-complexity problem and it seemed better to perhaps not overwrite such a commonly used method for that.
 But it's really useful for specs in RDF libraries.
-Try this:
+Try this in your tests:

     require 'rdf/isomorphic'
     module RDF